datahub-project/datahub/docs/authorization/roles.md

 ### Role Privileges

-#### Self-Hosted DataHub and Managed DataHub
+#### Self-Hosted DataHub and DataHub Cloud

-These privileges are common to both Self-Hosted DataHub and Managed DataHub.
+These privileges are common to both Self-Hosted DataHub and DataHub Cloud.

 ##### Platform Privileges